swiss-ai-center/giscup2023-resnet-unet/README.md

 A freeze of the dependencies can also be found in the `requirements/requirements-freeze.txt` file.
 Note that this depends on CUDA 11.8 with the `--extra-index-url` flag.

-### 3. Download data from DVC
+### 3. Download data

+Retrieve the [original GISCUP 2023 data files](https://sigspatial2023.sigspatial.org/giscup/download.html) and place them in the `data/raw` folder.

-You can pull the data from the remote storage with the following command:
+If the data is available from a remote storage, you can pull it with the following command:

 ```sh
 dvc pull
 ```

+To configure DVC for remote storage, refer to the [DVC documentation](https://dvc.org/doc).

 ## Reproducing the Pipeline